Hedgehawk11/buzzers/README.md

 ## FAQ

 ### You said this is made for YDKJ games, Is there a "F*** You" easter egg?
-Yes. yes there is, handwritten responce too, try it, I dare ya
+Yes. yes there is, handwritten response too, try it, I dare ya

 ### My players are being evil
 Screw em'